ssfsx17/ffpnp/Characters.md

 Maximum HP = Vitality * Level

-- For Player-Characters, Maximum HP cannot exceed 9,999.
+- The absolute maximum amount of HP is 99,999.

 Maximum MP = Spirit * Level * 0.1

-- For Player-Characters, Maximum MP cannot exceed 999.
+- The absolute maximum amount of MP is 9,999.

 Accuracy = Agility